 Teachers, are you bringing your class to the Wexner Center soon?
 Find out more about our upcoming exhibitions.

 High school students participating in the Pages program visit the Wexner Center at least three times during the school year, experience visual arts, performing arts, and film projects, and develop their own responses in poetry, prose, and art work.
-Applications are now being accepted for the 2014–15 school year.
+Applications will soon be accepted for the 2015–16 school year.
 Find out more about the Pages program, including how to apply.

 SUPPORT FOR TEACHER AND SCHOOL PROGRAMS